 Investments will be made with reference to the core balance and cash flow requirements and the outlook for short-term interest rates (i.e., rates for investments up to 12 months).
 Greater returns are usually obtainable by investing for longer periods.
-While most cash balances are required in order to manage the ups and downs of cash flow, where cash sums can be identified that could be invested for longer periods, the value to be obtained from longer term investments will be carefully assessed.
+The current shape of the yield curve suggests that is the case at present, but with rates forecast to peak during 2023 before starting to decline, an agile investment strategy would be appropriate to optimise returns.